Hussein-L-AlMadhachi/clanga/README.md

 ## Features
 * No more raw CSS
+* reusable and extensible styling with Sheets — no more copy and paste
 * Prevents you from writing styles that contradict each other as much as possible
 * Generate responsive styles programmatically using JavaScript.
 * Improve reusability and maintainability of your styles.